Business Compliance10 min read30 April 2026

 • Foreign company branches registered with ACRA

-There is no exemption based on company size, revenue, or activity level.
-A company that earns zero revenue and has no employees must still file.
-The only way to stop filing is to formally strike off or wind up the company.
+There is no exemption based on size, revenue, or activity level.
+I have seen founders incorporate a company for a side project, shelve it, and then get hit with accumulated late filing penalties three years later.
+A dormant company earning zero revenue must still file.
+The only way to stop is to formally strike off or wind up.

 Filing Deadlines: When Must You File?